Savannah Museums: Top Places to Learn and Play in Georgia

 Pin Point Heritage Museum

-Among the top-rated Savannah museums find Pin Point Heritage Museum, considered a gem full of untold history and stories.
-Once known as the Varn and Sons Oyster Canning Factory, the museum now allows guests to learn about Gullah/Geechee way of life.
-Take a tour that spotlights this culture’s way of life, religion, food and history.
+Among the top-rated Savannah museums find Pin Point Heritage Museum, considered a gem of untold history and stories.
+Once known as the Varn and Sons Oyster Canning Factory, the museum allows guests to learn about Gullah/Geechee way of life.
+Take a tour that spotlights Gullah’s way of life, religion, food and history.

 Love a good ghost story?
 Take a break at these Savannah haunted restaurants.